 Dividend income is recorded on the ex-dividend date.
-Bond income is recorded on the accrual basis and deposit interest is recorded on a receipts basis, calculated using an effective interest methodology.
+Bond income is recorded on the accrual basis and deposit interest is recorded on a receipts or accruals basis as applicable, calculated using an effective interest methodology.

 Realised gains and losses are calculated as the difference between the net sale proceeds and original cost.
 Unrealised gains and losses are calculated as the difference between the fair value of financial assets at the end of the accounting period and the fair value at the beginning of the period or the purchase price for assets acquired during the period.